avicennaresearch/ema_software_map/README.md

 the results.
 So we decided to have the data in GitHub, and automatically create a spreadsheet to view the results.

 Also, we did not want this to be a one-time effort.
-We want the comparison table to remain up-to-date as the software packages change.
+We want this feature map table to remain up-to-date as the software packages change.
 So we also needed an automated monitoring system.

 The above reasons are why we created this repository the way it is.
 You can read more for its technical details.

 ## Underlying JSON File

-The underlying comparison data are stored in a JSON file.
-The file has an array of rows: one element per each row of the sheet.
+The underlying data are stored in a JSON file.
+The file has an array of sections, each containing an array of sub-sections, and each in turn containing an array of features.
+If you are familiar with JSON, it should be fairly easy to read it.
 Any change to this file triggers the update script at `scripts/process_json.py`.
 The script does the following:

 1. Deletes the old sheet.
 2. Creates a new sheet using the values in this JSON.